LikhaLabs/Phi-Mainboard-5LC/README.md

 ![phi-mb5lc](phi-mainboard-5lc.jpg)

 Hardware design files (schematics and layout) for Phi will be uploaded to this repository shortly after the board ships to backers.
-Documentation materials will be added over the course of delivery on the [project wiki page](https://github.com/LikhaLabs/Phi-Mainboard-5LC/wiki).
+Documentation will be added over the course of delivery on the [project wiki page](https://github.com/LikhaLabs/Phi-Mainboard-5LC/wiki).